On the range of the relative higher index and the higher rho-invariant for positive scalar curvature: The image of the relative higher index maps

 Next we turn to the equivariant setting for proper actions.
 Let $\Fin \Gamma$ be the complex vector space generated freely by all the finite order elements in $\Gamma$.
 The action by conjugation of $\Gamma$ on $\Fin \Gamma$ turns $\Fin \Gamma$ into a $\C \Gamma$-module.
-The \emph{equivariant delocalized Chern character} of \citeauthor{BC88Chern}~\cite{BC88Chern} yields an isomorphism
+The \emph{equivariant delocalized Chern character}, first introduced by \citeauthor{BC88Chern}~\cite{BC88Chern}, yields an isomorphism